 One characteristic of our game world we could exploit was that it is mostly empty.
-In many cases, a half of the worlds is deep ocean; players may enter shallow water areas but they are not allowed to swim into the deep ocean, and thus there is no biological entities nor natural resources in the deep ocean.
+In many cases, half of the world is deep ocean; players may enter shallow water areas but they are not allowed to swim into the deep ocean, and thus there are no biological entities nor natural resources in the deep ocean.
 Furthermore, not all land spaces are fully occupied.

 Fortunately, the math library we use provides compressed spare row representations of matrices and vectors.
 After switching to CSR, we were able to complete the biomass maps computation in just eighteen seconds, which is slightly slower than the GPGPU solution but certainly acceptable.

 Ecosystem simulation is inherently computationally intensive.
-We have explored a number of different strategies to minimize the computing time.
+We have explored several different strategies to minimize the computing time.
 GPGPU offers lucrative benefits when it comes to large-scale number crunching operations, however, given our circumstances, it was difficult to employ GPGPU for production due to practical constraints.
-We decided to settle with the compressed sparse row (CSR) representation of matrices as it provides a comparable performance to that of GPGPU without having engineering and administrative burdens.
+We decided to settle with the compressed sparse row (CSR) representation of matrices as it provides comparable performance to that of GPGPU without having engineering and administrative burdens.